uidoyen/debezium.github.io/CONTRIBUTING.md

       If it reports that its using `playbook.yml` instead, then author mode was not properly requested and you should check how you invoked rake.

 Note: If you're running Docker on Windows or OS X, you must use [port forwarding](https://debezium.io/docs/docker#port-forwarding) so that requests get forwarded properly to the Docker host virtual machine.
-For example, to port forward when using a Vagrant based VM (virtualbox, etc), you can port forward the `4242` port easily like this:
+For example, to port forward when using a Vagrant based VM (virtualbox, etc), you can port forward the `4000` port easily like this:

-    vagrant ssh -- -vnNTL *:4242:$DOCKER_HOST_IP:4242
+    vagrant ssh -- -vnNTL *:4000:$DOCKER_HOST_IP:4000

 #### Changing the source

 You can edit and change the source files at any time.
-For small modifications, Awestruct will often recognize the changes and then regenerate the affected static pages.
+For small modifications, Jekyll will often recognize the changes and then regenerate the affected static pages.
 However, this recognition may not work for additions, deletions, or even larger modifications.
-In this case, use CTRL-C to stop the Awestruct webserver in the Docker container, and rerun the same command:
+In this case, use CTRL-C to stop the Jekyll webserver in the Docker container, and rerun the same command:

     /site$ rake clean preview